NannyML/nannyml/docs/how_it_works/univariate_drift_comparison.rst

 each value of :math:`\mu` in :math:`\{0,0.1,0.2,...,7\}`.
 So, there is one reference sample and 71 analysis samples and each of the analysis samples is compared to the reference sample.

-We show the confidence intervals for empirical experiments like this one to demonstrate the stability of each method in comparison to the others.
-The confidence intervals depend on the  sizes of the reference and analysis samples.
-These were kept the same for each method within the experiments to ensure that the results are comparable.
+We show +/- 3 standard deviations of the mean of the analysis data set for each method to illustrate the stability of each method.

-In this experiment, the sample size of both the reference and analysis datasets was 1000 observations, and the number of trials for each value of the mean of the analysis data set was 100.
+In this experiment, the sample size of both the reference and analysis datasets was 1000 observations, and the number of trials for each value of the mean of the analysis data set was 500.

 .. image:: ../_static/univariate-comparison/shifting_mean.svg
     :width: 1400pt